zilishen/documentation/content/nms/acm/how-to/policies/advanced-security.md

 ## Policy Settings

-For the current MVP release, the only setting that can be configured is the policy that will be applied.
-In future release more configuration options will be made available.
-As of this current release, `1.7.0`, all events created by policy rule violations will be forwarded to the `Security Monitoring` dashboard in NMS.
+The applied policy is configurable, and all events created by rule volations will go to the `Security Monitoring` dashboard in NGINX Management Suite.

 ---

 ## Applying the Policy

-*Please note that for this MVP release Advanced Security policies can currently only be applied to Environments*
+{{< note >}} Advanced Security policies can currently only be applied to Environments.{{< /note >}}

 There are two methods available to allow adding an *Advanced Security* policy to your *Environment*: